Why Allied Nevada Gold Corp.'s Shares Popped Today

-What: Shares of Allied Nevada Gold Corp. jumped as much as 10% after receiving a tender offer.
+What: Shares of Allied Nevada Gold Corp. jumped as much as 13% today after releasing preliminary production figures.

 The article Why Allied Nevada Gold Corp.'s Shares Popped Today originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.